FabLabSG/fablab-docs/FabLabSG_Constitution.md

 2. The Management Board shall have the full power to make, alter, add or reject by-laws and rules regulating the affairs of the FabLabSG on matters not inconsistent with the Constitution.
 Such by-laws or rules so made, added to, altered or rejected shall come into operation at such time as is fixed by the Management Board.

-3. The Management Board shall have power to authorize the expenditure of such sums as it may deem fit from the FabLabSG’s funds for the FabLabSG’s purposes.
+3. The Management Board shall have power to authorize the expenditure of such sums as it may deem fit from the FabLabSG's funds for the FabLabSG's purposes.
 The Management Board may not act contrary to decisions made at General Meetings without first referring such matters to a General Meeting of members for approval.

 4. The Honorary President shall: